Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

 ```

 ### `GetIfExists()` and `CheckIfExists` convenience methods
-If you are not sure if a resource you want to get exists, or you just want to check if it exists, you can use `GetIfExists()` or `CheckIfExists()` methods, which can be invoque from any [Resource]Container class.
+If you are not sure if a resource you want to get exists, or you just want to check if it exists, you can use `GetIfExists()` or `CheckIfExists()` methods, which can be invoke from any [Resource]Container class.

 `GetIfExists()` and `GetIfExistsAsync()` are going to return a null object if the specified resource name or id does not exists.
 On the other hand, `CheckIfExists()` and `CheckIfExistsAsync()` is going to return a boolean, depending if the specified resource exists.